MDSKiel/relative-illumination/README.md

 ```

 # Using Relative illumination
-## 1. Check the help message from the method:
+## 1. Check the help message from the method and dataloader:
 ```
 ns-train relative-illumination --help
 ns-train relative-illumination-big --help
+ns-train relative-illumination colmap-raw --help
 ```

-## 2. Train on the rendered data
+## 2. Train on rendered data
 In our rendered data we provide the ground truth poses and camera intrinsics in colmap reconstruction format.
 Since data format is `.exr` and the reconstruction contains no 3D points, specify `colmap-raw --read_exr True --load_3D_points False` for the dataloader.

 ```